layceew/Coding-Journal/README.md

 # Coding-Journal
-Iam a determined mother interested in becoming a coder Coding Journal
+Iam a determined mother interested in becoming a coder